 These features are available in a page that can be accessed by choosing CENO in the app's main menu.
 Please note that the menu entry may take a few seconds to pop up on app start.
 The page should look like this:

-The four check boxes on the top of the page selectively enable or disable the different mechanisms that CENO as a Ouinet client uses to retrieve content (all of them are enabled by default):
+The four check boxes on the top of the page selectively enable or disable the different mechanisms or sources that CENO as a Ouinet client uses to retrieve content.
+All of them are enabled by default.

-Origin access: When enabled, this allows CENO to try to reach the origin server directly before attempting the rest of mechanisms below.
+Direct from website (or origin access) allows CENO to try to reach the origin server directly before attempting other mechanisms enabled below.

-This mechanism works in both private and public browsing modes, though content thus retrieved cannot be shared with others.
+Although this mechanism works in both private and public browsing modes, content thus retrieved cannot be shared with others.

-In case that getting most Web content is not particularly slow or expensive, direct access may be more than enough for most of the cases.
+In case that getting most Web content is not particularly slow or expensive, this mechanism may be more than enough for most of the cases.
 However, such direct connections may be tracked by your ISP or government.
 Disabling this option may avoid such connections and trivial tracking to some extent (but not completely, see risks).

 Also, when accessing a Web site over insecure HTTP (instead of the more secure HTTPS), a censor may intercept the connection and supply the user with a bogus site, a tampering which CENO cannot detect by itself.
 In such case it may help to disable this option and thus always resort to other, safer CENO mechanisms.